 4. Looking at the population of the two American giants, we see that the difference is quite abysmal.
 Canada is the second largest country in the world in terms of size after Russia and has a population of 36 million.
 On the other hand, the USA is the fourth largest country after China and has a population of 323 million inhabitants, that is to say 9 times more than Canada!

 5. One of the most controversial issues worldwide is the issue of guns, and these two countries approach the issue very differently.
 In Canada, guns are used for hunting, one of the nation's most popular sports, and getting a gun is not so easy.
 In the United States, however, the sale of guns is completely legal and many families have them at home.

 6. For most Canadians, it is very important to emphasise that the country is secular and that religion is separate from government.
-In contrast, in the United States it is very common to see politicians talking about religion and to see people who are very radical about it.
+In contrast, in the United States it is very common to see politicians talking about religion.
 Moreover, they use religion as a political platform.